keith-smale/ries-playhouse/_posts/2018-05-10-fees-and-admissions-policy.md

 ###### **Payment**

 Payment is required monthly, in advance.
-I will invoice you at the beginning of each month, on or around the 1st.
+I will invoice you at the beginning of each month, on or around the 28th, in respect of the month ahead.
 My preferred mode of payment is bank transfer.
 Details will be on your invoice.

 ###### **Holidays and Unplanned Absences**